 Additionally, you probably access your own site a lot, so your browser has saved a fair bit of data for your site in its cache, to speed up loading time.
 Even if you purge your plugin cache, you'll still probably need to reset your browser cache.
 You can force your browser to fetch new data by holding the shift key and clicking the reload button in your browser.
 Remember, you access your own site more frequently than your readers, so their browser cache will naturally refresh from their normal browsing.

-Also, be aware of any performance plugins that you use, particularly for minifying files or serving images.
-Many of our customers use Autoptimize, which combines all of your styles site-wide into one stylesheet, speeding up delivery.
-However, since it pulls in styling from plugins as well, you might update a plugin and not see an expected change.
-You’ll need to reset Autoptimize as well as your caching plugin to see the change.
+Be aware of any performance plugins in use, particularly for minifying files or serving images.
+Many of our customers use Autoptimize, which combines all of your sitewide styles into one stylesheet, speeding up delivery.
+However, since it pulls styling from plugins as well, you might update a plugin and not see an expected change.
+You'll need to reset Autoptimize, as well as your caching plugin, to see changes.
 (Side note: Combining all JS files in Autoptimize can break theme and plugin functionality!)

-Ultimately, even with purging your cache and resetting your browser cache, you may find changes are still not showing.
-Sometimes, it just takes time for everything to reset, and you may even need to temporarily deactivate caching and/or performance plugins if you want to check and make sure you did everything correctly.
+Ultimately, even with purging your cache and resetting browser cache, you may find changes are still not showing.
+Sometimes, it just takes time for everything to reset, and you may need to temporarily deactivate caching and/or performance plugins if you want to check and make sure your changes have updated as you anticipated.